 Can I cancel my cruise if I’m not comfortable cruising once they resume?

 Many cruise lines have implemented an option to cancel your cruise and receive a credit for any cancellation fees, in the form of a Future Cruise Credit.
 Always verify your cruise line’s cancellation policy, which will be visible on the cruise line website.

 In many cases, there is a “Cruise with Confidence” policy, which allows you to cancel your cruise up until 48 hours before your cruise.

 If you’re working with a travel agent, the agent will be able to go through the details and your options, and make the best choice for your situation.
 You may also view your options on your cruise line website.

 Recap: When Will Cruising Resume?
 Frequently Asked Questions

-As we know more, I will be updating this post to keep information as accurate as possible.
+As we know more, I’ll be updating this post to keep information as accurate as possible.
 As always, please verify specific information pertaining to your own booking with the cruise line or your travel agent.

 Have you been affected by the cancellations or the current situation?
 Please let me know in the comments below.